How Public Figures use Media to Protect Themselves and their Property

 Brian Creter is the Vice President of Investigations at GDBA, where he manages our firm’s most sensitive and complex investigations, including confidential investigations related to public figure pursuit, extortion, and theft.
 For over a decade, Brian has advised at-risk public figures on their online activity, and taught open source intelligence techniques to key influencers within numerous government agencies and Fortune 500 corporations.

-Gary Howlin is the Senior Vice President of our Protective Security Division.
+Gary Howlin is the Senior Vice President- Director of Client Care, Quality Relationships.
 Throughout his tenure with GDBA, Gary has supervised protection operations for hundreds of public figures throughout the world.
 Additionally, he has spearheaded the protection of clients at several large-scale political events, where he served as GDBA liaison to the U.S. Secret Service and British Special Branch.
 His proficiency also extends to estate security operations, where he protected one of the most media-pursued families in the world.Back to All Posts